- Trust Marketing Platform

 If you’re concerned about protecting your brand, consider investing in a service that will make the process easier.
-At Widewail, we cover the essentials of brand protection: responding to reviews, monitoring Facebook comments, and seeding and answering Google My Business Questions.
+At Widewail, we cover the essentials of brand protection: generating online reviews, responding to reviews, monitoring Facebook comments, and seeding and answering Google My Business Questions.
 If you’re interested in partnering with us to improve your online reputation, click here.

 I’m a New Jersey native who joined the Widewail team during my brief stint in Burlington.
 Now living in Jersey City, I currently serve as the Response Team Lead and Content Specialist.
 My background is in writing and my work has been published by Thrillist, Reductress, McSweeneys, The Rumpus, and more.
 I occasionally update my own blog No Meat, Some Potatoes, and in my free time I hang out with my dog Jake.

 Bite-sized, to-the-point, trend-driven local marketing stories and tactics.